Execify/langchain-multi-agent-task/README.md

 - [x] Implement a vector store for the cat facts agent
   - Perhaps a file backed knowledge store (Such as PDFs)
 - [ ] Add context sharing between agents as "memories" rather than messages, this may help with improved reliability.
+  - Use the vector store to store memories when an agent makes a meaningful observation
+  - query the vector store to retrieve relevant memories to embed in prompts
 - [ ] Add semantic caching (of responses? so similar questions return the same answer and dont go to the agent how would this work with tasks?)
-- [ ] Update the base prompt to auto add the agent descriptions to the other agents list